umd-lhcb/ut-hw-doc/docs/lvr/ccm_qa/ccm_qa.md

         the turn-on voltage.

     !!! note "Note the following"
-        In addition to similar shapes, ch1&2 (yellow and green) and ch3&4 (blue and red) (if slave is present) should converge to the same amplitude within +/- 3% or so.
+        In addition to similar shapes, For an MS pair ch1&2 (yellow and green) and ch3&4 (blue and red) (if slave is present) should converge to the same amplitude within +/- 3% or so.
+For an A CCM, ch1&2 should be within about 80mV.
         It may be useful to include a "top" voltage measurement on the display to do this easily.

 6. Locate the variable resistor on the master CCM or the A CCM, and note the voltage reading on channel 1 of the second oscilloscope, denoted `Vtop`.